(828) 484-1199

 Counseling Adolescents

-My counseling work with children focuses on creating a warm, safe, and playful environment where kids feel free to be themselves.
-I believe children heal and process through play, creativity, and connection — often before they can fully understand or explain what they’re feeling.
+My work with children focuses on creating a space where they feel safe enough to be themselves.
+Children often work things out through play, creativity, and connection long before they can explain what they’re feeling.

 Counseling Adults